 - Pull your tie down through the loop and then tighten and adjust.

 There's a sewn line on the underside of your tie - it's where the fabric was cut and joined.
 If you line this up with the crease on the front side of your shirt shoulder, you should have a perfect length for your tie.
 Try it!

 I wore a tie to school everyday as a child in Scotland, and was expected to know how to tie my own from a very young age.
-Now we're in Australia, our school tie is more of a winter thing, so I haven't pushed it on my 7 year old to learn...
+Now we're in Australia, our school tie is more of a winter thing, so I had't pushed it on my 7 year old to learn...
 With these little tricks, she's nailed it and will be well and truly set for this winter!

-When they have their tights on, ties tied, and bows in their hair, it really takes me back to when I was their age...
-Way back in the '80's!
+When I see her with her tights on, tie tied, and bows in her hair, it really takes me back to when I was her age... way back in the '80's!

 - Nicola @ School Ponytails